 STAGE 3: Registration Phase | 3 to 1 months prior to Practicum Phase

-- Once the Learning Agreement is submitted, preceptors receive an email notification prompting them to approve it by signing electronically.
+- Once the Learning Agreement is submitted, preceptors receive an email notification asking them to review and approve it by signing electronically.

-- After preceptors have approved the Learning Agreement, academic advisors receive an email notification prompting them to also approve by signing electronically.
+- After preceptors have approved the Learning Agreement, academic advisors receive an email notification asking them to also review and approve it by signing electronically.

-- At this point the student can register for the appropriate course number of credits.
-Students will need to obtain a permission/section number from the program coordinators.
+- At this point the student can register for the appropriate course number of credits..
 Notes: